 Free Textbooks & Supplies – Some schools also offer free textbooks and supplies for varying military affiliations.

 Military Specific Website Section – Most military friendly schools have a military specific section of the website that details specific benefits related information, news and updates.
-They will typically note the programs they are members of such Yellow Ribbon Schools, SOC or MyCAA, and list Military Inclusive Benefits such as tuition discounts, scholarships and free textbooks.
+They will typically note the programs they are members of such as Yellow Ribbon Schools, SOC or MyCAA, and they will list Military Inclusive Benefits such as tuition discounts, scholarships and free textbooks.

 Veteran-Specific Point of Contacts – Veterans receive many special benefits and need specialized contacts that can cut through the red tape and bureaucracy.
 Many schools offer advisors specially trained to assist the military and VA benefits.